...

 1. Yes, absolutely!
 You can still customize it to your personal needs.
 With me, for example, the savings rate looks higher.
 The important thing is that you consciously put money aside every month to invest it for retirement and other goals.
 Best regards!

-6. Increase the franchise in case of high medical costs?
-Isn't it rather the other way round - and the rule a bit too simple?
+7. Increase the deductible if medical costs are high?
+Isn't it the other way round - and isn't the rule a bit too simple?

-1. Hey Leonardo, of course you're right - there had been a mistake here 🙂 Thanks for the hint!
-And yes- the rule is of course much too simple.
-To deal with all suggestions in their depth one would have to write several books.
-The article should make you think about it and if you realize that your insurances should be optimized, you can go into the topic from this point 🙂 LG Eric
+1. Hey Leonardo, of course you're right - a mistake had crept in here 🙂 Thanks for pointing it out!
+And yes - the rule is of course far too simple.
+You'd have to write several books to cover all the suggestions in depth.
+The article is intended to make you think and if you then realise that your insurance policies need to be optimised, you can address the topic specifically from this point 🙂 LG Eric

 Leave a Reply